All Episodes

 We know that it can.

-industrialists and they would be making things that I needed on the battlefield in space
+As project manager, I had many scientists working for me, university professors and industrialists, and they would be making things that I needed on the battlefield in space or somewhere else.

-All of us who were in positions similar to mine had things like this.
+All of us who were in positions similar to I had things like this, Gugas and Doodads, on our office.

-Sometimes we would even bring them home unless they were radioactive.
+Sometimes we'd even bring them home, unless they were radioactive.

-If a corporation, say the Alcoa Corporation, had a classified contract with the government to build something, to make some new sheet metal, and that didn't work out right because it was penetrated by a tungsten bullet or something like that, then the metal of it became scrap.
+And many times these projects failed if a corporation, say the Alcoa Corporation, had a classified contract with the government to build something, to make some new sheet metal.

 I felt that that's what you were dealing with.

-But their story is very interesting and I think I will illustrate it with a story.
+But their story is very interesting, and I think I'll illustrate it with a story.

 Let's call the story hypothetical for the moment.